 - Select each service one by one and click “Disable” at the bottom right side of the window.

 - Now restart your computer and check if the CPU usage is still as before.
-If it isn’t, it means there was an external program which was causing the problem.
+If it isn’t, it means there was an external program that was causing the problem.
 Search through your installed programs and determine which application is causing you problems.

 Solution 3: Running System File Checker